datastructures-js/binary-search-tree/README.md

 ### hasKey
 O(log(n))

-checks if a value exists by its key.
+checks if a value exists by its key if the node's key prob is provided in the constructor.

 ```js
 employees.has(50); // true